telerik/xaml-docs/knowledge-base/kb-ganttview-customize-column-header.md

 ## Description

-The header of the ColumnDefinition class is represented by a ColumnHeaderContainer element.
+The header of the RadGanttView's ColumnDefinition class is represented by a ColumnHeaderContainer element.
 The default style of this element sets its ContentTemplate property to a TextBlock element.
 This element displays the value set to the Header property of the ColumnDefinition class.
 This prevents setting complex structure for the headers of the columns.

 ## Solution